 Introduce yourself and shake hands, and sit down.
 They’ll greet you and ask what you’ve got.
-Dive straight into your pitch – you want to make the most of the 10 minutes, don’t waste it on chitchat.
+Dive straight into your pitch – you want to make the most of the time, don’t waste it on chitchat.
 After you finish your pitch the agent will ask questions.

 Right now, YOU are the query letter.

 It is at this point where the entire rest of the world will disappear and it will only be you and the agent.
 I’m not kidding.
 The rest of the world will figuratively cease to exist (NOT literally).
 It’s an epic moment – you’ve got a real live literary agent’s undivided attention! — and many of you will only barely remember what was said.

 Make sure that if the agent requests materials, you are certain of what they want.
 Listen closely.
 Take notes.
 If they say they want a query, a synopsis, and the first fifty pages, write that down.
 Don’t get it wrong.
 That’s key when they receive your submission that you take your craft and career seriously.

 Then your quiet bubble of existence with the agent will come to a resounding halt, the sounding of the gong!
 You need to listen for the gong.
 The gong will sound twice, the first being a one-minute warning.
 Please wrap up your pitch and gradually stand up to show you’re wrapping it up.
 You can keep talking, but you must stand so our volunteer knows you’ve heard the first gong.
 Many times, it’s the agent who keeps the conversation going, but if you stand, you signaling to your agent that you’ve heard the first gong and that you’re on your way out.